Let's face it. What else are you going to do? Ideas to get you inspired to make your backyard a place you want to self isolate.

-I’ve learned what makes a great backyard and what makes what could be a great backyard, a total miss.
+I've learned what makes a nice backyard and what makes what could be a nice backyard, a total miss.

-A great backyard evolves over time, it doesn’t happen overnight.
-Even if you’re rich, it takes time to do stuff.
+A great backyard evolves over time, it doesn't happen overnight.
+Even if you're rich, it takes time to do stuff and for plants to grow.
 Those backyard makeover shows where everything is done in a weekend?
 Those are lies.
-I know because I hosted those show like that.
+I know because I hosted shows like that.

 Whether your backyard is almost great or not even close to great these ideas will help you make it better.
 And by better I mean a place you actually enjoy and relax in.